-- We admitted to God, to ourselves, and to another human being the exact nature of our wrongs.
+- We admitted to God, ourselves, and another human being the exact nature of our wrongs.

 - We were entirely ready to have God remove all these defects of character.

-- We humbly asked Him to remove our shortcomings.
+- We humbly asked Him to do so.

-- We made a list of all persons we had harmed, and became willing to make amends to them all.
+- We made a list of all persons we had harmed and became willing to make amends to them all.

 - We made direct amends to such people wherever possible, except when to do so would injure them or others.

-- We continued to take personal inventory and when we were wrong promptly admitted it.
+- We continued to take personal inventory, and when we were wrong, promptly admitted it.